radon-h2020/radon-ide/radon-menu_v0.0.3/README.md

 ### 0.0.3

-The plugin has been updated to to configure and trigger CI/CD pipelines on a Jenkins platform.
+The plugin has been updated to configure and trigger CI/CD pipelines on a Jenkins platform using a configuration file (i.e., a yaml file) generated form a CSAR.